liclac/liclac.eu/content/bee-movie.md

 Here comes the sun

-And l say, it's all right
+And I say, it's all right

 Little darling